 Your emergency stockpile could be the last one of everything in your regular stores or it could be completely separate.

-One thing to remember is if you keep it separate than you still need to rotate the stock in it in order to not fall foul of expiry dates.
+Focus on the cheapest survival food that lasts for years but do remember if you keep it separate, then you still need to rotate the stock in it in order to not fall foul of expiry dates, however far in advance they may be.

 What Are The Best Foods To Store For An Emergency?

-Emergency supplies to keep you going until you can get to the grocery store might include pasta, rice, dried beans, tinned/canned tomatoes, tuna and sweetcorn.
+The cheapest emergency food supplies to keep you going until you can get to the grocery store might include pasta, rice, dried beans, canned tomatoes, tuna and sweetcorn.